What is expedition cruising?

 What do you mean by ‘expedition’?

 An expedition cruise is never predictable.
-Every voyage is different, guided by the ever-changing weather, tides, ice conditions and our team’s deep local knowledge.
+Every voyage is different, guided by the ever-changing weather, tides and our team’s deep local knowledge.
 We choose the best plan for each day, pushing for the ultimate experience for everyone on board.
 Being flexible yields incredible rewards.
-When we can share a spontaneous wildlife display, watch a breathtaking glacier calving or allow you a moment of true solitude, we know it’s worth it.
+When we can share a spontaneous wildlife display, or allow you a moment of true solitude, we know it’s worth it.

 On an expedition cruise, we encourage you to make the most of every opportunity to nurture your inner adventurer.
 You can choose from a range of add-on activities to make the most of your time in these beautiful places.
 We have pioneered many adventure options to help you explore in your own way.